Doctor of Physical Therapy

 Level One

 Students must meet the first level of proficiency in written English as a condition of admission to the physical therapy program.
+Students must complete the GRE analytical writing section prior to enrollment.
 Students may demonstrate written proficiency through one of the following: personal statements, application essays, a score of at least a 4.0/6.0 on the GRE Analytic Writing section.

 Level Two